elf4j/elf4j-engine/README.md

    ```
    The `Logger` instance is thread-safe, affording flexible usage.

-3. Run that application, follow output appears in stdout:
+3. Run that application, the follow output will appear in stdout:

    ```
    2023-04-03T18:16:40.766-05:00 INFO Main - Hello, world!